v8/v8.dev/src/docs/debug-arm.md

 Assembler::stop(const char* msg, Condition cond, int32_t code)
 ```

-When the simulator hits a stop, it will print `msg` and start the debugger.
+When the simulator hits a stop, it prints `msg` and starts the debugger.

 ### Debugging commands